matthew-tfs/mjcb.io/content/blog/00055-apple-silicon-one-year-later-part-2.md

 | Dimensions       | **11.97" × 8.36" × 0.16" to 0.63"**       | **11.97" × 8.36" × 0.61"**                |
 | Base Cost        | **$1,299 (CAD)**                          | **$1,699 (CAD)**                          |

-The biggest differences between the two computers were the GPU, the battery and the base cost.
+The biggest differences between the two computers were the GPU, the battery, and the base cost.
 The dimensions and weight weren't really an issue, but the MacBook Air is just slightly smaller overall, owing to the iconic shape of the MacBook Air.
 Specifications such as the screen, camera, connectivity, and input options are identical.

 For the storage options, both computers offer 256 GB as standard, with 512 GB, 1 TB and 2 TB as additional options.
 For memory, 8 GB is standard, and 16 GB is the maximum (the limit of the M1 processor).
 The SSD and RAM are not upgradeable, and the options chosen at the time of purchase are what you are stuck with for the lifetime of the computer.